 - Joint disorders (i.e. arthritis/degenerative joint disease, autoimmune disease, hip dysplasia)

 - Digestive or urinary problems

 - Local acute inflammation

 - Deep vein thrombosis

 Initial Consultation + Massage Therapy: $75 (60 minutes)

 Initial Massage Therapy Consultations include a thorough history of your pet’s condition, areas of pain or tension, activity or performance level, and clinical signs.
 We will also discuss your goals for therapy and management.

-Note: If your pet has not been examined by a doctor at St Francis Animal & Bird Hospital or Chiropractic for Every Body, we will require a brief examination by one of our doctors prior to scheduling massage therapy.
+Note: If your pet has not been examined by a doctor at St Francis Animal & Bird Hospital, we will require a brief examination by one of our doctors prior to scheduling massage therapy.